 - During the year the Risk Committee held a series of workshops / briefings which enabled members to engage and challenge management on detailed issues.
-The topics covered were: - Macro-Economic Scenarios for stress testing - > Liquidity Stress Assumptions - Medium term unsecured lending risk - Risk based pricing - > Conduct Risk Appetite framework and risk appetite
+The topics covered were: - > Macro-Economic Scenarios for stress testing. - > Stress testing and potential management actions. - > Impairment modelling and Post Model Adjustments.